allan-js/allan-js/README.md

 I like building stuff.
 I build electronics, mechanical systems, and computer software.
 ## 🔭 I’m currently working on:
 1. Daraza Gateway.
-A payment platform that makes it so easy to integrate payments into an application in as little as 5 minutes www.daraza.net
+A payment platform that makes it so easy to integrate payments into your application in a matter of 5 minutes www.daraza.net
 2. GEPA Systems 🌱.
 A compact, modular and scalable Irrigation Automation Computer (called WEM-C).
-It is easy to use and affordable for a small farmer in Africa or any third-world Country enabling him/her to automate his/her irrigation with as much precision as a large-scale farmer in Europe would. www.gepa.gu.ac.ug
+It is easy to use and affordable for a small farmer in Africa or any third-world Country.
+Enabling him/her to automate his/her irrigation with as much precision as a large-scale farmer in Europe would. www.gepa.gu.ac.ug

 ## I have Built: